solliancenet/microsoft-postgresql-developer-guide/artifacts/02-02-CloudDeploy-AppSvc/README.md

 ### Update env

-1. Open the `C:\labfiles\microsoft-PostgreSQL-developer-guide` folder in Visual Studio code
+1. Open the `C:\labfiles\microsoft-postgresql-developer-guide` folder in Visual Studio code
 2. If prompted, select **Yes, I trust the authors**
 3. Switch to the browser, browse to the **PostgreSQLdevSUFFIX** app service
 4. Select the **Overview** link, copy the **URL** for use later